-The majority of the data is gathered through the SHS, which takes a random sample of households in Scotland, usually around 10,000 although due to the COVID-19 pandemic and a change in interview mode to telephone interviews this figure was reduced to below 3000 for 2020.
+The majority of the data is gathered through the SHS, which takes a random sample of households in Scotland, usually around 10,000.
 Other sources include the Department of Transport, Office of Rail Regulation and Department of Business, Energy and Industrial Strategy.